tag

 Coconut Oil, Dogs And Inflammation

 Newer research shows that coconut oil is inflammatory and can cause leaky gut.
-In fact, the ASPCA advises owners not to give their dogs coconut oil because it can irritate the gut lining. contain oils that may cause stomach upset, loose stools or diarrhea.
+In fact, the ASPCA advises owners not to give their dogs coconut oil because it can irritate the gut lining, which may cause stomach upset, loose stools or diarrhea.

 Here are some of the research and the problems it says coconut oil can cause in your dog: